jason44406/simple_cms/README.md

 NOTE that everything after this point is my own and not involved in the lessons.
 ------------------------------------------------------------------
 - 2018/03/21 - Updated gems due to vulnerabilities - loofah-CVE-2018-8048, Nokogiri-CVE-2017-9050
 - 2018/03/21 - Added the pry and ap gems.
 Changed the footer to visually divide the admin stuff from non-admin stuff.
 - 2018/03/22 - *** The app relationships are as such.
 Subject --> Page --> Section.
 Each is a one to many relationship.
 The Page and Section indexes only showed Pages for a single Subject, or Sections for a single Page.
-Updated the method names to reflect this better, with the intention of later adding a more inclusive index page of all Pages and all Subjects.
+Updated the method names to reflect this better, and added a more inclusive index page of all Pages and all Subjects.